Ethiopia accuses Trump of ‘incitement of war’ over remarks that Egypt will ‘blow up’ disputed dam

 The long-standing tensions burst open again on Friday, when Trump was on a call with Sudan and Israel to announce a deal to begin normalizing relations between the two former enemies.
 Trump’s comments then veered toward the dam dispute that also involves Sudan, which is located between Egypt and Ethiopia.

-“They (Egypt) will end up blowing up the dam,” Trump said.
+“[Egypt] will end up blowing up the dam,” Trump said.
 “And I said it and I say it loud and clear … they’ll blow up that dam.
 And they have to do something.”

 In response on Saturday, Ethiopia’s foreign minister said in a statement that “the incitement of war between Ethiopia and Egypt from a sitting U.S. president neither reflects the long-standing partnership and strategic alliance between Ethiopia and the United States nor is acceptable in international law governing interstate relations,” the Associated Press reported.
 He summoned the U.S. ambassador for clarification.